Sean Spicer: Hitler 'Didn't Even Sink to Using Chemical Weapons'

 When offered a chance to clarify the comment, Spicer said Hitler "was not using the gas on his own people the same way Assad is doing."

-Hitler did employ them chemical weapons against the German people.
+Hitler did employ chemical weapons against the German people.
 Prior to Hitler's rise, Jewish people were assimilated German citizens.
 Nazi Germany also targeted the handicapped, homosexuals and Catholics — people considered citizens of Germany — during the Holocaust.

+In a second clarification, Spicer said he was not "trying to lessen the horrendous nature of the Holocaust."

+"However, I was trying to draw a contrast of the tactic of using airplanes to drop chemical weapons on innocent people," he said.